nursing home cost

 • Aged care costs are determined by the Department of Human Services (DHS) who will assess your financial situation.
 To do this, DHS conducts a Combined Income and Assets Assessment, which is a form that you need to complete and submit to the government.

-• Government subsidy eligibility and amount depends on an individual’s situation and needs.
+Government subsidy eligibility and amount depend on an individual’s situation and needs.
 If you are eligible, this will minimise some of your aged care costs.
-For more information about government subsidy for residential aged care please visit MyAgedCare
+For more information about government subsidies for residential aged care please visit MyAgedCare

 • When choosing a residential aged care provider, it is important to understand aged care costs and fees.
 These include:

-• Accommodation Charge (the cost of your room) - These are set by individual Care Communities and varies between them.
+• Accommodation Charge (the cost of your room) - These are set by individual Care Communities and vary between them.

-• Basic Daily Care Fee (meals, laundry, cleaning and other day-to-day costs) – These are set by the Australian Government and is the same across every Care Community in Australia.
+• Basic Daily Care Fee (meals, laundry, cleaning, and other day-to-day costs) – These are set by the Australian Government and are the same across every Care Community in Australia.

-• Additional Services Fee or Extra Services Fee - (higher-end services and accommodation) These are set by individual Care Communities and varies between them.
-In some, Additional Services or Extra Services are optional and in others, residents are required to purchase these services as a condition of entry
+• Additional Services Fee or Extra Services Fee - (higher-end services and accommodation) These are set by individual Care Communities and vary between them.
+In some, Additional Services or Extra Services are optional and in others, residents are required to purchase these services as a condition of entry.

-• To find an estimate of your aged care costs and fees, use the fee estimator that will consider:
+• To find an estimate of your aged care costs and fees, use the My Aged Care fee estimator that will consider:

 • The basic daily fee